amilamen/FacialRecognitionForRaspberryPi/README.md

-# Facial recognition and attendances list display from web application using Vuejs
+# Facial recognition and attendances list using Python and MySQL from phpMyAdmin